jbittel/django-ldap-sync/README.rst

 ================

 django-ldap-sync provides a Django management command for synchronizing LDAP users and groups.
-It performs a one-way synchronization to both add and update the local Django users and groups.
+It performs a one-way synchronization to create and update local Django users and groups.

 Quickstart
 ----------